-- (1) Each signatory agrees to apply this Treaty provisionally pending its entry into force for such signatory in accordance with Article 44, to the extent that such provisional application is not inconsistent with its constitution, laws or regulations. - (2) (a) Notwithstanding paragraph (1) any signatory may, when signing, deliver to the Depositary a declaration that it is not able to accept provisional application.
-The obligation contained in paragraph (1) shall not apply to a signatory making such a declaration.
-Any such signatory may at any time withdraw that declaration by written notification to the Depositary.

-- (b) Neither a signatory which makes a declaration in accordance with paragraph (2)(a) nor investors of that signatory may claim the benefits of provisional application under paragraph (1). - (c) Notwithstanding paragraph (2)(a), any signatory making a declaration referred to in paragraph (2)(a) shall apply Part VII provisionally, and shall apply paragraphs (4) and (7), pending the entry into force of the Treaty in accordance with Article 44, to the extent that such provisional application is not inconsistent with its laws or regulations. - (3) (a) Any signatory may terminate its provisional application of this Treaty by written notification to the Depositary of its intention not to become a Contracting Party to this Treaty.
-Termination of provisional application for any signatory shall take effect upon the expiration of 60 days from the date on which such signatory's written notification is received by the Depositary. - application under paragraph (3)(a), the obligation of the signatory under paragraph (1) to apply Parts III and V with respect to any Investments made in its Area during such provisional application by Investors of other signatories shall nevertheless remain in effect with respect to those investments for twenty years following the effective date of termination, except as otherwise provided in paragraph (3)(c).
+- 1. Each signatory agrees to apply this Treaty provisionally pending its entry into force for such signatory in accordance with Article 44, to the extent that such provisional application is not inconsistent with its constitution, laws or regulations. - 2. (a) Notwithstanding paragraph 1 any signatory may, when signing, deliver to the Depositary a declaration that it is not able to accept provisional application.
+The obligation contained in paragraph 1 shall not apply to a signatory making such a declaration.
+Any such signatory may at any time withdraw that declaration by written notification to the Depositary. - (b) Neither a signatory which makes a declaration in accordance with subparagraph (a) nor investors of that signatory may claim the benefits of provisional application pursuant to paragraph 1. - (c) Notwithstanding subparagraph (a), any signatory making a declaration referred to in subparagraph (a) shall apply Part VII provisionally pending the entry into force of the Treaty for such signatory in accordance with Article 44, to the extent that such provisional application is not inconsistent with its laws or regulations.

-- (c) Paragraph (3)(b) shall not apply to any signatory listed in Annex PA.
-A signatory shall be removed from the list in Annex PA effective upon delivery to the Depositary of a request therefor. - (4) Pending the entry into force of this Treaty the signatories shall meet periodically in the provisional Charter Conference, the first meeting of which shall be convened by the provisional Secretariat designated under paragraph (5) not later than 180 days after the opening date for signature of this Treaty as specified in Article 38. - (5) The functions of the Secretariat shall be carried out on an interim basis by a provisional Secretariat until the entry into force of this Treaty pursuant to Article 44 and the appointment of a Secretariat under Article 35. - (6) The signatories shall, in accordance with and subject to the provisions of paragraph (1) or (2)(c) as appropriate, contribute to the costs of the provisional Secretariat as if the signatories were Contracting Parties under Article 37(3).
-Any modifications made to Annex B by the signatories shall terminate upon the entry into force of this Treaty. - (7) A state or Regional Economic Integration Organization which, prior to the Treaty's entry into force, accedes to this Treaty in accordance with Article 41 shall, pending the Treaty's entry into force, have the rights and assume the obligations of a signatory under this Article.
+- 3. (a) Any signatory may terminate its provisional application of this Treaty by written notification to the Depositary of its intention not to become a Contracting Party to the Treaty.
+Termination of provisional application for any signatory shall take effect upon the expiration of 60 days from the date on which such signatory's written notification is received by the Depositary. - (b) In the event that a signatory terminates provisional application pursuant to subparagraph (a), the obligation of the signatory pursuant to paragraph 1 to apply Parts III and V with respect to any investments made in its area during such provisional application by investors of other signatories shall nevertheless remain in effect with respect to those investments for 20 years following the effective date of termination, except as otherwise provided in subparagraph (c). - (c) Subparagraph (b) shall not apply to any signatory listed in Annex PA.
+A signatory shall be removed from the list in Annex PA effective upon delivery to the Depositary of its request therefor. - 4.
+Pending the entry into force of this Treaty the signatories shall meet periodically in the provisional Charter Conference, the first meeting of which shall be convened by the provisional Secretariat referred to in paragraph 5 not later than 180 days after the opening date for signature of the Treaty as specified in Article 38. - 5.
+The functions of the Secretariat shall be carried out on an interim basis by a provisional Secretariat until the entry into force of this Treaty pursuant to Article 44 and the establishment of a Secretariat. - 6.
+The signatories shall, in accordance with and subject to the provisions of paragraph 1 or subparagraph 2 (c) as appropriate, contribute to the costs of the provisional Secretariat as if the signatories were Contracting Parties pursuant to Article 37 (3).
+Any modifications made to Annex B by the signatories shall terminate upon the entry into force of this Treaty. - 7.
+A State or Regional Economic Integration Organization which, prior to this Treaty's entry into force, accedes to the Treaty in accordance with Article 41 shall, pending the Treaty's entry into force, have the rights and assume the obligations of a signatory pursuant to this Article.